 But as my children get older, and the idea of patriotism becomes muddled in an ever-changing political climate, it is important to me that they know more about why we celebrate Independence Day and what it means to be an American.

-Independence Day is a wonderful time to show gratitude for our freedom and to model civic responsibilities to our children.
+Independence Day is a wonderful time to show gratitude for our freedom and to model civic responsibilities to our children and learn about the importance of 4th of July history and 4th July meaning.

 We can reinforce the ideas that good citizenship includes learning about your country’s history, obeying the law, practicing kindness and tolerance, and being active in your community.